reddelexc/hackerone-reports/tops_by_bug_type/TOPSQLI.md

 130. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/201512) to U.S. Dept Of Defense - 5 upvotes, $0
 131. [SQL Injection in the get_publications.php on the https://█████](https://hackerone.com/reports/489483) to U.S. Dept Of Defense - 5 upvotes, $0
 132. [sql injection on  /messagecenter/messagingcenter at https://www.███████/](https://hackerone.com/reports/381758) to U.S. Dept Of Defense - 5 upvotes, $0
-133. [SQLi on http://sports.yahoo.com/nfl/draft](https://hackerone.com/reports/1538) to Verizon Media - 4 upvotes, $3705
+133. [SQL Injection or Denial of Service due to a Prototype Pollution](https://hackerone.com/reports/869574) to Node.js third-party modules - 5 upvotes, $0
-134. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/193436) to U.S. Dept Of Defense - 4 upvotes, $0
+134. [SQLi on http://sports.yahoo.com/nfl/draft](https://hackerone.com/reports/1538) to Verizon Media - 4 upvotes, $3705
-135. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192079) to U.S. Dept Of Defense - 4 upvotes, $0
+135. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/193436) to U.S. Dept Of Defense - 4 upvotes, $0
-136. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192110) to U.S. Dept Of Defense - 4 upvotes, $0
+136. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192079) to U.S. Dept Of Defense - 4 upvotes, $0
-137. [SQL injection vulnerability in a DoD website](https://hackerone.com/reports/195051) to U.S. Dept Of Defense - 4 upvotes, $0
+137. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192110) to U.S. Dept Of Defense - 4 upvotes, $0
-138. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/202619) to U.S. Dept Of Defense - 4 upvotes, $0
+138. [SQL injection vulnerability in a DoD website](https://hackerone.com/reports/195051) to U.S. Dept Of Defense - 4 upvotes, $0
-139. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/227587) to U.S. Dept Of Defense - 4 upvotes, $0
+139. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/202619) to U.S. Dept Of Defense - 4 upvotes, $0
-140. [Code reversion allowing SQLI again in ███████](https://hackerone.com/reports/348047) to U.S. Dept Of Defense - 4 upvotes, $0
+140. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/227587) to U.S. Dept Of Defense - 4 upvotes, $0
-141. [SQL Injection or Denial of Service due to a Prototype Pollution](https://hackerone.com/reports/869574) to Node.js third-party modules - 4 upvotes, $0
+141. [Code reversion allowing SQLI again in ███████](https://hackerone.com/reports/348047) to U.S. Dept Of Defense - 4 upvotes, $0
 142. [SQLi in love.uber.com](https://hackerone.com/reports/125181) to Uber - 3 upvotes, $3000
 143. [SQL Injection ON HK.Promotion](https://hackerone.com/reports/3039) to Verizon Media - 3 upvotes, $1000
 144. [Time Based SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/188929) to U.S. Dept Of Defense - 3 upvotes, $0